adainstarks/PioneerVFD/README.md

 If the Spicetify Marketplace package is available and up to date, install `PioneerVFD` from Marketplace.

+Marketplace currently points at the versioned marketplace CSS/JS files published through this repository.
+The marketplace path fetches WebM clips from the CDN and caches them after successful playback.

-If the OEL screen is blank or clips do not play, use one of the script installs below.
-The script installs are the reference path for the WebM build because they inject the installed WebM source map.
+If the OEL screen is blank, clips do not play, or Spotify/Spicetify does not expose the APIs the extension needs, use one of the script installs below.
+The script installs are the reference path for setting the correct Spicetify config and preserving any existing extensions already enabled.

 ### Windows Quick Install